juanpcapurro/vimfiles/README.md

 I have spent a fair amount of time customizing my editor, and I think these are pretty sane defaults for other people to use

-## What's my workflow like
-So far, i don't use n

 ## Installation:
 There are a few prerrequisites:
 * Neovim